Keden92/php-asi/README.md

      $bool = asi\async::ready($child->example_sleep_result); // will now return true

-     /* after asi\ready returns true on a variable or it is waited for, it can be accessed like a default variable in PHP */ echo $child->example_sleep_result; // will print out "0"
+     /* after asi\async::ready returns true on a variable or it is waited for, it can be accessed like a default variable in PHP */ echo $child->example_sleep_result; // will print out "0"
      ```
 ### 3. Finally, close the child thread if the work is done and it is not needed anymore.
 This is a very important step you need to take care of!
 If your main thread crashes (e.g., syntax error), the child is never terminated and will run until you kill it manually or reboot the system.
-   - You can check if the child is doing some work by calling the asi\inuse() function with the "child-main-object"
+   - You can check if the child is doing some work by calling the asi\async::inuse() function with the "child-main-object"
    - Finally, you can shut down the child by unsetting the "child-main-object"
    - If you unset a child while it is in use and running, the main thread will be delayed until the child completes its work!